City-of-Helsinki/kore/README.md

 Note though, that only DATABASE needs be set correctly in development.

-#### Running development server
+## Running in development
-Django has a development server that autoloads your changes:
+Django has a development server that autoloads your changes.
+Remember to start your virtualenv if you use one.
 ```
+source venv/bin/activate
 python manage.py runserver
 ```